Secured vs. unsecured debt consolidation loans

 You can apply for a debt consolidation loan through a traditional bank, credit union or online lender.
 Ideally, you should have a credit score in the mid-600s and a debt-to-income (DTI) ratio that doesn’t exceed 36 percent to have the best chance at qualifying for a loan with competitive terms.
 A lower credit score won’t automatically result in a denial, but you can expect higher borrowing costs and less favorable loan terms.

 Be mindful that each lender has unique eligibility requirements.
-Research or contact a customer service rep before you apply.
-Choose a debt consolidation lender that serves customers like you.
+Research or contact a customer service rep before you apply, and choose a debt consolidation lender that serves customers like you.

 A debt consolidation loan makes managing multiple debt accounts easier.
 You can pay off your balances faster and save on interest.
-Before applying, evaluate secured and unsecured loans to decide which option is best for you.
+Weigh your options between secured and unsecured loans before applying to get the right loan for your finances.